 Use the 'pencil rule' for general shape.
 Place a pencil alongside your nose.
 Your brows should begin at the edge of the pencil.
 Next, angle the pencil from your nose to the outer corner of your eye.
-Your brow should end where it meets the pencil.
+Your brow should end roughly where it meets the pencil.
 Finally, look straight ahead in the mirror.
 The highest point of your arch should be approximately over the outer edge of your pupil.

 To highlight the drama of your brows, apply a bit of light, shimmery eyeshadow under the highest point of the arch.